Snowfall fell in Oberon and the Upper Blue Mountains on Tuesday 23 August, 2022

 Lithgow is one city that receives a decent snowfall most winters.
 Queen Elizabeth Park or Endeavour Park are fun spots to visit with your children to enjoy snow play.

-If you must drive in Blue Mountains snow or icy conditions here are some tips to follow:
+If you must drive in Blue Mountains snow or icy conditions here are some tips from the SES:

 - Driving in snow or icy conditions requires a high level of concentration, skill and a lot of patience.
 Only drive through snow or ice if it is essential.